reflectoring/reflectoring.github.io/_posts/2021-03-27-first-java-program-robot-arena.md

 }
 ```

-We changed the type of the shape variables from `String` to `Shape`, since the robots now returns `Shape`s.
+We changed the type of the shape variables from `String` to `Shape`, since the robots now return `Shape`s.

 Then, we have simplified the if/else construct considerably by taking advantage of the `beats()` method we have introduced in the `Shape` enum.
 If the shape of robot 1 beats the shape of robot 2, we return robot 1 as the winner.
 If the shape of robot 2 beats the shape of robot 1, we return robot 2 as the winner.
 If no shape won, we have a draw, so we return no winner.

 You might notice that the `startDuel()` method now returns an object of type `Optional<Robot>`.
 This signifies that the return value can be a robot or it can be empty.
-Returning an *Optional* is preferable to returning a `null` object as we did before, because it makes it clear to the caller of the method that the return value may be empty.
+Returning an *Optional* is preferable to returning a `null` object as we did before because it makes it clear to the caller of the method that the return value may be empty.

 To accommodate the new type of the return value, we have changed the `return` statements to return either a robot with `Optional.of(robot)` or an empty value with `Optional.empty()`.